micael-grilo/flexible-jekyll/about.md

 ## Nice to meet you!!!

-I am a software developer who specializes in Python programming language.
-I have 4+ years of experience in a variety of software and languages, including JavaScript, MongoDB, SQL and Java.
+I am a software developer specialized in Python programming language.
+I have 6+ years of experience in a variety of software and languages, including JavaScript, MongoDB, SQL and Java.

 From a young age, computers have held my interest.
 I was using Linux, building and repairing computers, and teaching myself C in my teens before I began my college career in Computer Science at 19.
 A few years later, I completed a BSc degree in __Computer Science and Engineering__ at University of Beira Interior (UBI), Portugal.
 As a research assistant at UBI, I helped a team by implementing a full stack application to gather and display real-time body sensor data in a friendly and innovative dashboard and authored a paper in MITA 2014 conference.